 - The citizens view the need for an education for their children as a priority.

 Educationalists the world over constantly want to tinker with their systems and curriculum and those in Kenya are no exception.
 And with good reason.
 The 8-4-4 system is deeply flawed as it imbues a culture of learning by rote, cramming and endless exams: mock exams and mocks for the mocks.

 The statistics are stark: in 2000 6.1 million children attended primary school.
 By 2013 that figure had risen to 10.2 million but the NER (Net Enrolment Rate) into secondary schooling was only 33.1%, revealing that access to secondary school remains very low.
 To gain entry into a secondary school the minimum requirement for a pupil is to attain a mean score of 250 marks in the KCPE (Kenya Certificate of Primary Education) .
-To be offered a place in one of the sought after, elite, National Secondary Schools the minimum requirement jumps to 350.
+To be offered a place in one of the sought after National Secondary Schools, the minimum requirement jumps to 350.
 In both cases that’s the easy part.

 The EACDT Character Development Programme gives the children hope for their future.

 Finding the funding is the major challenge for the majority of Kenyan families as secondary education is not free.
-Once uniforms, books and other essentials are factored in schools fees range from around $600-$900 per year for four years.
+Once uniforms, books and other essentials are factored in, schools fees range from around $600-$900 per year for four years.
 Little wonder then that the take up rate for secondary school is so low.

 It gets worse.
-Comments on 31 March 2016 attributed to the Cabinet Secretary for Education reveal that on average 900,000 pupils who enter Standard 1 (1st year of secondary school) drop out of school before completing Standard 4 and a whopping 50% of those who do complete Standard 4 never acquire the requisite grades to pursue tertiary education.
+Comments on 31 March 2016 attributed to the Cabinet Secretary for Education reveal that, on average, 900,000 pupils who enter Standard 1 (1st year of secondary school) drop out of school before completing Standard 4 and a whopping 50% of those who do complete Standard 4 never acquire the requisite grades to pursue tertiary education.
 He remarked: “if only one third of pupils make basic university entrance, I have to evaluate my curriculum”.

-Despite all this a number of things remain constant: the children’s’ desire to learn and the parental struggles and sacrifices to give them the chance to learn; the amazing dedication of the vast majority of the teachers to do the best they can for the children under their care; and the resilience of the human spirit to grasp an opportunity.
+Despite all this a number of things remain constant: the children’s’ desire to learn and the parental struggles and sacrifices to give them the chance to learn; the amazing dedication of the vast majority of the teachers to do the best they can for the children under their care; and the resilience of the human spirit to grasp any opportunity.